 Using and replacing the oven lights

 The oven lights will come on when you open the oven door.
-To turn the lights on when the oven door is closed, press the Oven Light pad (COME) on the control panel.
-Press the pad (COME) again to turn off the lights.
+To turn the lights on when the oven door is closed, press the Oven Light pad with again to turn off the lights.

 Replacing the oven light: